Josephineakeji/Global-Life-Expectancy-Trends-and-Disparities/README.md

 ## Project Summary

-Analyzed global life expectancy data using **Microsoft Excel** to uncover **trends, inequalities, and key drivers of longevity** across regions, income levels, and gender.
+Analyzed global life expectancy data using **Microsoft Excel** to uncover **trends and inequalities** across regions, income levels, and gender.

 Designed an interactive dashboard that transforms raw data into **clear, actionable insights for decision-making**.